 My name is Sadie and I live in Chattanooga, TN.
-My husband, Zach, and I are working professionals and parents of two awesome daughters, ages 3 and 5.
+My husband, Zach, and I are working professionals and parents of three awesome kids.

 There are many reasons for us to reduce our waste, especially plastic waste.
 The most obvious is to be good stewards of the earth.
 We are deeply moved by the pictures of baby albatrosses who had been fed pieces of plastic by their well meaning parents.
 You can find those images at the Albatross film trailer.
 There are also a host of health effects related to plastic that make us uncomfortable using plastic to store food, drinks, and personal products.
 The biggest reason, though, is the impact that the creation and disposal of plastic has on other people, particularly those in poverty who have fewer options than we do.
 We feel we need to take action to stop a system so wrought with injustice, and that action has to start in our own home.

 It makes no sense to use a milk container for about 2 weeks when it is made out of a material that will last for hundreds of years!
 Recycling is not the best fix because plastic can only be recycled a few times before it heads to the landfill (or worse, the ocean!).
 The best fix is not to use the plastic in the first place.

 Beyond plastic, there is are also good reasons to avoid single-use items made out of paper, glass, and metal.
 Yes, they are recyclable.
 Paper fibers can be recycled multiple times and glass and metals can be recycled infinitely.
 However, all of the destruction of the earth to get raw materials, energy consumption, and use of unsafe chemicals to create an object that quickly becomes trash does not make sense.
-This is why we advocate not only being plastic free, but also zero waste.
+This is why we advocate not only being plastic free, but also zero waste as much as possible.